virtualidentityag/quality-gate/README.md

 - `biotope-quality-gate lint` - will lint typescript and javascript files
 - `biotope-quality-gate lint --typescript` - will only lint typescript files
 - `biotope-quality-gate lint --javascript` - will only lint javascript files
 - `biotope-quality-gate lint --include-jsx` - will lint typescript and javascript files, including the ones with jsx and tsx extensions

-**WARNING**: The `--sass` option is planned on the roadmap for the project but is not yet implemented.
+**Note**: When using `--sass` with either `--typescript` or `--javascript`, you are bound to using the default configurations given (i.e. don't specify the `--config` option).
+This is due to sass and typescript/javascript both having very different configuration files.
+We advise you to always create separate npm scripts for linting style and logic to avoid this issue entirely.

 #### Fix
 This option will try to fix any errors that it finds automatically.
 If there are errors it finds but